dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/Compatibility.md

 When converting from native to managed, the built-in system would throw a [`MarshalDirectiveException`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshaldirectiveexception) if the string's length is over 0x7ffffff0.
 The generated marshalling code will no longer perform this check.

 In the built-in system, marshalling a `string` contains an optimization for parameters passed by value to allocate on the stack (instead of through [`AllocCoTaskMem`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.alloccotaskmem)) if the string is below a certain length (MAX_PATH).
 For UTF-16, this optimization was also applied for parameters passed by read-only reference.
 The generated marshalling code will include this optimization for read-only reference parameters for non-UTF-16 as well.

+When marshalling as [ANSI](https://docs.microsoft.com/windows/win32/intl/code-pages) on Windows (using `CharSet.Ansi`, `CharSet.Auto`, or `UnmanagedType.LPStr`):
+  - Best-fit mapping will be disabled and no exception will be thrown for unmappable characters.
+In the built-in system, this behaviour was configured through [`DllImportAttribute.BestFitMapping`] and [`DllImportAttribute.ThrowOnUnmappableChar`].
+The generated marshalling code will have the equivalent behaviour of `BestFitMapping=false` and `ThrowOnUnmappableChar=false`.
+  - No optimization for stack allocation will be performed.
+Marshalling will always allocate through `AllocCoTaskMem`.

+On Windows, marshalling using `CharSet.Auto` is treated as UTF-16.
+When marshalling a string as UTF-16 by value or by read-only reference, the string is pinned and the pointer passed to the P/Invoke.
+The generated marshalling code will always pin the input string - even on non-Windows.

 ### Custom marshaller support